 Wow, if that is not formulated comprehensively!
 In any case, this definition leaves a lot of scope for different interpretations of the often still unknown concept of Bioeconomy.
 There should be unanimity that even a society living system is.
 A deeper study of the Economy of the living is therefore interesting not only from an economic but also from a social (political) perspective.

 Let's ask very specifically: What role does the bioeconomy play for federal politics in Germany?

 If one agrees in principle to the establishment of a bio-based circular economy, one can gratefully welcome the political measures of the past years.
 In the past year, the pace of building up the bioeconomy has accelerated, which will certainly please the pioneers of the bioeconomy.

 I would like to prove that this is not just the claim of a bioeconomy advocate with a brief review of current political programs.

 Policy 1: Federal Government's National Biomass Action Plan

 “With the biomass action plan, bioenergy in Germany is being expanded efficiently and sustainably.
-We are thus making an important contribution to value creation, especially in rural areas, ”Federal Agriculture Minister Ilse Aigner.
+We are thus making an important contribution to added value, especially in rural areas, ”Federal Agriculture Minister Ilse Aigner.

 Policy 2: Action plan for the material use of renewable raw materials